Theta Eridani: Nomenclature

 The term "Ākhir an-nahr", or "Achr al Nahr", appeared in the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, which was translated into Latin as Postrema Fluminis.

 Historically, Acamar represented the end of the constellation Eridanus.
 Now that distinction is held by the star Achernar, which shares the same Arabic etymology.
 Achernar is not visible from the Greek isles (latitudes > 33° North), hence the choice of Acamar as the river's end during the time of Hipparchus and, later, Ptolemy.

 In Chinese, 天園 (Tiān Yuán), meaning Celestial Orchard, refers to an asterism consisting of Theta Eridani, Chi Eridani, Phi Eridani, Kappa Eridani, HD 16754, HD 23319, HD 24072, HD 24160, Upsilon4 Eridani, Upsilon3 Eridani, Upsilon2 Eridani and Upsilon1 Eridani.
 Consequently, the Chinese name for Theta Eridani itself is 天園六 (Tiān Yuán liù, the Sixth Star of Celestial Orchard).

 Stellar system

 Theta Eridani is a binary system with some evidence suggesting it is part of a multiple star system.
 The main star, θ1 Eridani, is of spectral class A4 with a +3.2 apparent magnitude.
 Its companion star, θ2 Eridani, is of spectral class A1 with an apparent magnitude of +4.1.
 The angular separation of the two stars is equal to 8.3 arcseconds.

-Ptolemy described Theta Eridani as a first-magnitude star, which some have taken to be, in fact, Achernar, which today appears just above the horizon in Alexandria where Ptolemy lived.
-Achernar, however, was not visible to Ptolemy (it is from Alexandria today due to precession); its declination in 100 CE was −67, making it invisible even at Aswan.
-Ptolemy's Eridanus, thus, without doubt, ended at Theta Eridani, which rose about 10 degrees above the horizon from Alexandria.
-This fact besides positively identifying Theta Eridani as the original "end of the river", also strengthens the case for it having been first magnitude in ancient times.